orcestra-campaign/ipfs_tools/README.md

 * `all`: For "head" CIDs pointing to the whole ORCESTRA dataset
 * `aux`: For auxiliary data that should be available on processing sites, but is not part of the ORCESTRA dataset
+* `eurec4a`: For "head" CIDs pointing to the whole EUREC4A dataset
+* `gate`: For recovered data from the GATE field campaign

 ### Pinning the list